kingsleynwoye/kingsleynwoye/README.md

 When I'm not working on projects, I enjoy helping developers with portfolio feedback and career growth advice.

 # Mission🛡
-- Passionate about making impact and solving real life problems with technology.
+- To impact and solve real life problems with technology.

 # Available For 🎙
 - Web Development